10 Essential Objection Handling Techniques for Telemarketing Success – GSA

 I can see that I didn’t explain that well.
 What our customers tell us is that ….

-I understand why the cost may seem high, but our clients tell us that for them the risk and cost of not doing is higher.
+I understand why the cost may seem high, but our clients tell us that for them the risk and cost of not doing are higher.

 9. Say it another Way